maiska/qubes-doc.rtd/user/security-in-qubes/mfa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The YubiKey / NitroKey3 is a hardware authentication device manufactured by Yubico / NitroKey to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, and authentication, and the Universal 2nd Factor (U2F) and FIDO2 protocols[1] developed by the FIDO Alliance.
+The YubiKey / NitroKey3 is a hardware authentication device manufactured by Yubico / NitroKey to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, and authentication, and the Universal 2nd Factor `(U2F) <https://en.wikipedia.org/wiki/Universal_2nd_Factor>`__ and FIDO2 protocols developed by the `FIDO Alliance <https://en.wikipedia.org/wiki/FIDO_Alliance>`__.

 You can use a YubiKey / NitroKey3 to enhance the user authentication in Qubes.
 The following instructions explain how to setup the YubiKey / NitroKey3 as an *additional* way to login.